morgosus/morgosus.github.io/_posts/programming/2020-09-23-latte-php-template-engine.md

 ---
-layout: post
 title:              "Latte PHP Template Engine"
 date:               2020-09-23 12:51:02 +0200

 categories:         programming
+tags:               PHP Latte MVC

-thumbnail: "/assets/thm/programming.jpg?v=1.0.0"
+thumbnail:          programming-1

-thumbnail-alt: "Programming"
-featured: false
+meta:
-author: Martin Toms
+  author:           morgosus

-published: true
+  genre:            Programming

+layout: post
 ---
 Let's check out [Latte](https://latte.nette.org).
 I'll show you how I used it in my current project, a pretty clear example of how to use it.